SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 * Because it is impossible to observe a result independent of a refrenece point, each observe would idealy want a clock of identical construction
 * Laws of inertia (newton's first law) is not true for every coordinate system, i.e....
 	* The rotationon of the Earth, if we set the coornate 0,0 at the center of Earth,  causes everything around earth to seem to be rapidly rotating around earth
-	* Hence, it would seem
+	* Hence, it would seem like everything